rollkit/docs/docs/intro.md

 App-chains might sound like the perfect solution for the problems listed above.
 While it’s somehow true, app-chains introduced a new set of tradeoffs.
 Developers building their products as app-chains have to bootstrap an entire validator set and face the overhead of managing a full BFT consensus network, increasing the cost and time of bringing their products to market while introducing security risks.
 Plus, current app-chains aren’t truly modular since they handle data availability, consensus and settlement.
-Who doesn’t want to build modular?
+Lastly, who doesn’t want to build modular?

 ## Why Rollkit?